fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 	* - E-mails Sent*
 	  - Represents the total amount of e-mail sent.
 This value is specific to the entirety of the account.
 The figure above represents 785 e-mails sent in total.
 	* - Invitations Sent
-	  - Indicative of the amount of invitese sent for this specific survey
+	  - Indicative of the amount of invitees sent for this specific survey
 	* - Reminders Sent
 	  - The amount of reminders sent for this survey
 	* - Responses Through Invitations